matthewhadley/chromedotfiles/README.md

 - css and js are injected into the page via the [tabs api](https://developer.chrome.com/extensions/tabs), no ajax calls and script evaluation is made
 - jquery is not inserted anywhere
 - will insert multiple files for subdomain matches
+- no need to run a separate webserver to serve the js and css files to be injected

 ---